BarnesFoundation/acme-ticketing-client/README.md

 As you can tell from the above, you can import only the modules you need, which makes accessing functions via these modules much easier.

+100% of modules have included [TSDoc](https://github.com/microsoft/tsdoc) so you can easily see method signatures, giving you helpful information like what params a method accepts, it's purpose, what it returns, etc.